FREQUENTLY ASKED QUESTIONS

 Click to preview or order this book edited by Dr. Brodsky about Cognitive Behavioral Therapy.

 Dr. Brodsky is featured in another book for teenage readers, Anxiety: It Happened To Me, about many types of anxiety, including OCD.
 It's written from the first person experiences of actual teens who suffered and recovered from anxiety.

 Another book edited by Dr. Brodsky coming out in the near future is An Idiot's Guide to Cognitive Behavioral Therapy.
 This covers a broader number of conditions that are helped by CBT.

 Click to preview or order this book for teenage readers featuring Dr. Brodsky on OCD, Panic, and Social Anxiety.

 If you have further questions feel free to email a question to Dr. Brodsky or request a free consultation within 24 hours to learn about the drug-free cure for Obsessive Compulsive Disorder.
 It's completely confidential.
 Only Dr. Brodsky will ever read your questions or speak to you.
 If you feel ready to get started, you can make an appointment online now or just call 212-726-2390.
-Teletherapy and in-person sessions are available.
+Teletherapy and in-person sessions are available nationwide.